RetroCirce/Sound-Journey/README.md

 Project for CSE 258 at UCSD

 Description:
-An interesting multiplayer game with active-leaerning research possibility and social interaction via music recommender system and Unity.
+An interesting multiplayer game with active-learning research possibility and social interaction via music recommender system and Unity.

 See intro.md for further detail.